patiljignesh/iOS-Swift-with-First-Principles/Delegates and Protocols.md

 ## Delegates and Protocols
 ###### Relationship is: 1 to 1

+## The Delegate Design Pattern
+It uses Protocol

 ## What are Protocols?

 - It is like having a certification